nasimsoltani/unicorn/README.md

 ### Training and Test pipeline
 Training and test pipeline can be run only after **Preprocessing** step is done.

-The pipeline can be run through `run_pipeline.sh` with the following content.
+The pipeline can be run through `run_pipeline.sh` in the `code` directory with the following content.

 ```
 python top.py \